datajerk/ctf-write-ups/fwordctf2020/blacklist/README.md

 > This challenge is not unlike [_syscall as a service_](https://github.com/datajerk/ctf-write-ups/blob/master/nahamconctf2020/saas/README.md), a syscall training task from the NahamCon CTF 2020 (I highly recommend this as a syscall trainer).
 This problem is similar; a blacklist, and you need to use syscalls to read and emit a flag.
 I decided to use this approach, however there were are some differences, e.g. no `write`, and I also got hung up on emitting `rax` when I didn't need to.
 I put this aside to work on other problems and just did not get back to this.
 After reading [BigB00st's](https://github.com/BigB00st) excellent [writeup](https://github.com/BigB00st/ctf-solutions/tree/master/fword/pwn/blacklist), I got the bits I missed, 1. `fd` should be constant, 2. `sendfile` as a replacement for `write`, 3. use the BSS space (don't waste time with the heap).
 With this in hand the problem became surprisingly simple.
 >
-> This writeup while not exactly the same, is, well, the same; full props to [BigB00st](https://github.com/BigB00st).
+> This writeup, while not exactly the same, is, well, the same; full props to [BigB00st](https://github.com/BigB00st).

 ## Analysis